Create & Manage Fire/Safety Inspections

 • Resolve By Date: Set the date that the inspection will need to be resolved by

-• Inspector / Calendar: Choose an inspector from the drop-down or use the Calendar link to schedule
+• Inspector and Calendar: Choose an inspector from the drop-down or use the calendar link to schedule

 • Signatory Title: The signatory title field is used to identify the title of the person issuing the approval.
 The signatory title allows the issuing user to select what title is needed for the specific record.